Some information below for ‘Visitors To Chelsea’ for our home games to help make your trip a little easier.

 Walking from Earls Court, the ground and entrance to the away stand is directly on your right after you pass over the railway bridge as you reach the ground.

 A pleasant walk from Earls Court is through Brompton Cemetery which brings you out at on the Fulham Road, turn right to the ground.
 The cemetery is well known for the resting place of Chelsea FC founder, Gus Mears as well and some our Chelsea Pensioners that are laid to rest here.
 The cemetery has also appeared in many films that have used the location, Sherlock Holmes and The Shining to name but two.
+Please note, the cemetery closes at 4:30pm, this time can vary.

 We would advise walking back to Earls Court after the game as Fulham Broadway gets very busy and the main entrance is always closed to the public following a game, you will be moved along behind a guard rail into the station via the normal exit, if you choose to go this route stay on the right as you walk along Fulham Road after exiting the ground.